Let's make olive oil exploitation free

-Even if we could, it would not be cool to buy in olive oil with Tony's premium everywhere.
-That's not scalable and it smells like big oil.
+Even if we could, it would not be cool to aspire to buy all olive oil with the Tony's premium everywhere.
+That's not scalable and it smells like Big Oil.
 Unfortunately, there is no certification in the EU for the production and trade of olive oil at honest prices, e.g. from Fairtrade or Rainforest Alliance and Utz.
 We want to change that.
 Our medium term goal is to work with il circolo partners to set up a certification program for excellent, exploitation free olive oil.

 Does this actually work?

 Is all this possible in the real world?
 Well, we admit that “our” roadmap already exists in a similar way … and is very successfully used against another downward spiral: in chocolate and in the fight against the exploitation of children on cocoa plantations.

 Our shining role model is Tony's Chocolonely, who have revolutionized the chocolate market in the Netherlands with a similar roadmap.
 Thirteen years ago, Tony's produced the first 5,000 chocolate bars exploitation (and slave) free.
 Today, Tony's is the largest supplier of chocolate bars in the Netherlands, expanding into other countries and making Big Choco sweat.